Sauk County Court Records

 - Non-Joint Petition Without Minor Children

 Additional family court forms are available on the Sauk County website.
-The Wisconsin Court System also maintains a comprehensive self-help guide for divorce and family law that walks parties through the necessary filings.
+The Wisconsin Court System also publishes a comprehensive self-help guide for divorce and family law that walks parties through the necessary filings step by step.

-The filing fee for a family action is $184.50 without a request for support or maintenance, or $194.50 when support or maintenance is requested.
+Filing a family action costs $184.50 without a request for support or maintenance, or $194.50 when support or maintenance is requested.
 Post-judgment motions to revise custody or placement cost $50.00.

 Divorce Certificates

-While the Clerk of Courts is the custodian of official divorce judgments and case files, the Sauk County Register of Deeds maintains divorce certificates for events recorded since 2016.
-Each certificate costs $20.00 (plus $3.00 for additional copies).
-Certified copies are limited to individuals who can demonstrate a direct and tangible interest under Wis.
-Stat. § 69.21, which includes the registrant, immediate family members, legal guardians, and authorized representatives.
-For certificates of divorce events prior to 2016, contact the Wisconsin State Vital Records Office.
+While the Clerk of Courts holds official divorce judgments and case files, the Sauk County Register of Deeds maintains divorce certificates for events recorded since 2016.
+Each certificate costs $20.00, with $3.00 for additional copies ordered at the same time.
+Certified copies are restricted to individuals who can demonstrate a direct and tangible interest under Wis.
+Stat.
+69.21 — this includes the registrant, immediate family members, legal guardians, and authorized representatives.
+For certificates of events prior to 2016, contact the Wisconsin State Vital Records Office.

 Marriage Records

-Marriage certificates can be obtained from the Sauk County Register of Deeds by completing the Application for Marriage Certificate and submitting it in person or by mail.
-Each certificate costs $20.00, with $3.00 for each additional copy ordered simultaneously.
+You can obtain marriage certificates from the Sauk County Register of Deeds by completing the Application for Marriage Certificate and submitting it in person or by mail.
+Each certificate costs $20.00, with $3.00 for each additional copy ordered at the same time.
 A valid photo ID is required.
 Mail requests must include a check or money order and a self-addressed stamped envelope.
-In-person orders are typically processed within two hours, while mail orders may take up to two weeks for certified copies and up to a month for uncertified copies.
-The same direct-and-tangible-interest requirement applies to certified marriage certificates.
-Uncertified copies are available to anyone.
+In-person orders are generally processed within two hours; mail orders may take up to two weeks for certified copies and up to a month for uncertified ones.
+The same direct-and-tangible-interest requirement applies to certified marriage certificates — uncertified copies are available to anyone.

 Sauk County Register of Deeds